Jatin Chakraborty: Bengal Lamps controversy

-In 1988 Chakraborty was the centre of a major political controversy, which almost brought down the state government.
-On 18 September 1988 the Bengali daily Ananda Bazar Patrika published a note attributed to Chakraborty, which alleged that he had received instructions from the Chief Minister Jyoti Basu to favour the Jadavpur based loss-making firm Bengal Lamps company (where Jyoti Basu's son Chandan was employed at that time) with bulk orders from the Public Works Department.
-At the time it was widely believed that Chakraborty himself had leaked the note.
-Political commentators speculated that recent decisions to remove the State Housing Board from his responsibilities and to hand over road constructions the Public Works Department to the Zilla Parishads could have provoked Chakraborty to leak the note.
+In 1988, Chakraborty was at the centre of a major political controversy, which almost brought down the state government.
+On 18 September 1988, the Bengali daily Ananda Bazar Patrika published a note attributed to Chakraborty, which alleged that he had received instructions from the Chief Minister Jyoti Basu to favour the Jadavpur based loss-making firm Bengal Lamps company (where Jyoti Basu's son Chandan was employed at that time) with bulk orders from the Public Works Department.
+At the time, it was widely believed that Chakraborty himself had leaked the note.
+Political commentators speculated that recent decisions to remove the State Housing Board from his responsibilities and to hand over road construction to the Public Works Department and the Zilla Parishads could have provoked Chakraborty to leak the note.
 Another explanation, circulating at the time, was that Chakraborty had leaked the note upon orders from the RSP, in the wake of a low point in RSP-CPI(M) relations after violence committed by CPI(M) cadres against the members of other Left Front parties in the lead up to the 1988 panchayat elections.
-In the run-up to the panchayat elections Chakraborty had called Basu "arrogant and haughty" in a speech at a rally, and had apologize soon thereafter.
-Other commentators speculated that the note might have originated from the bureaucracy, and be linked to disputes between bureaucrats.
-The CPI(M) accused Chakraborty of fabricating a false accusation against Basu, and asked that he apologize, admit that the note was false and resign from his ministerial post.
+In the run-up to the panchayat elections, Chakraborty had called Basu "arrogant and haughty" in a speech at a rally, and had apologize soon thereafter.
+Other commentators speculated that the note might have originated from the bureaucracy and was linked to disputes among bureaucrats.
+The CPI(M) accused Chakraborty of fabricating a false accusation against Basu and asked him to apologize, admit the note was false, and resign from his ministerial post.
 Chakraborty refused to back down.
-Initially RSP support Chakraborty, and it appeared that the Left Front was heading towards a break-up.
-Eventually the crisis was averted as RSP changed position and asked Chakraborty to resign.
+Initially, RSP supported Chakraborty, and it appeared that the Left Front was heading towards a break-up.
+Eventually, the crisis was averted as RSP changed position and asked Chakraborty to resign.
 Chakraborty resigned from his ministerial post on 28 October 1988.
 Chakraborty was expelled from RSP.

 In the political wilderness

-The departure of Chakraborty from the party diminished the clout of the RSP.
+Chakraborty's departure from the party diminished the RSP's clout.
 After the rupture with the Left Front, he emerged as a vocal critic of the government.
-Around 1991 he was trying to mobilise Left Front dissidents into a "third front" ahead of upcoming elections, and garnered a degree of support in Calcutta.
-He would describe the first 5–7 years of Left Front governance as a positive experience, but that in latter years 'decay crept in'.
-In particular Chakraborty criticized the economic policies of the Left Front government.
+Around 1991, he tried to mobilise Left Front dissidents into a "third front" ahead of the upcoming elections, and garnered a degree of support in Calcutta.
+He would describe the first 5–7 years of Left Front governance as a positive experience, but that in later years, 'decay crept in'.
+In particular, Chakraborty criticized the economic policies of the Left Front government.
 He publicly criticized the installation of a statue of Ho Chi Minh, instead calling for a Jayaprakash Narayan statue to be raised at the same spot.
 Gorkha National Liberation Front leader Subhash Ghising invited Chakraborty to Darjeeling to discuss support for autonomy for the Gorkha Hills.

 He contested the 1991 West Bengal Legislative Assembly election with Congress(I) support.
 Chakraborty ran as an independent candidate in the Dhakuria seat, finishing in second place with 40,426 votes (34.14%) and losing the seat to the RSP candidate Kshiti Goswami.
 Chakraborty died in August 1996.